vpatel888/Zip-Zap-Sales-Analysis/README.md

 ### Summary of Insights

-#### **Monthly Revenue:**
+#### **Monthly Revenue & Monthly Transactions:**
-* May is the month has the most total revenue.
-* September has the least total revenue.
+* May had the most total revenue; September had the least total revenue
+* There appears to be peak in revenue during December, possibly due to the holiday season.
+* The monthly revenue does appear to have a similar patterns to the monthly transactions graph.
+March and September had the lowest total revenue and the lowest total transactions, while May and October had the highes monthly revenue and highest total transactions.

 #### **Monthly Transactions:**
-* May has the most total transactions.
-* Septembers has the least total transactions.
+* May had the most total transactions; September had the least total transactions
+* There appears to be peak in total transactions during December, possibly due to the holiday season.
+* The monthly transactions does appear to have a similar patterns to the monthly revenue graph.
+March and September had the lowest total transactions and the lowest total revenue, while May and October had the highest monthly transactions and highest total revenue.

 #### **Monthly Average Transaction Value:**
-* February had the highest ATV.
-* September had the least ATV.
+* February had the highest ATV; September had the least ATV.

  #### **Monthly Average Basket Size:**
-* March had the highest ABS.
-* December has the lowest ABS.
+* March had the highest ABS; December had the lowest ABS.

 Here's a snippet of code that pertains to the previous bullet: